 Before making a large purchase, I make sure to do lots of research on the car buying process.
 It’s so stressful!

-Learn what exactly worked for me in my car buying process and how I saved thousands on a brand new car.
+Learn what exactly worked for me in my car buying process and how I saved thousands on my car.

 1. Finance ahead of time

 If you plan on financing a car, make sure to shop around at credit unions and banks in the area.

 You’ll be surprised that banks are offering 5% while a credit union next door provides 2.9%.

 Some car dealerships will also have special promotions where they are financing cars for 0 to 1.9%, which you will also want to consider.